 - I'm not saying God cannot spawn or use natural disasters to render judgment or get our attention today.
-Rather, my point is that the pattern of the Bible is for God to announce this disaster specifically beforehand through a prophet who explains the meaning clearly.
+Rather, my point is that the pattern of the Bible is for God to announce this disaster specifically beforehand through a prophet who explains their meaning clearly.

 There will always be Christians ready to label the latest natural disaster as a warning, sign or judgment from God.
 They may even have prophetic words to back them up.
-If you evaluate them against the biblical patterns shared above, you should find these theories and words much less worrisome than they were at first.
+If you evaluate them against the Biblical patterns shared above, you should find these theories and words much less worrisome than they were at first.

 Save your worry for when God sends a real prophet working signs and wonders and making accurate specific predictions successfully.
 God promises to do just that in the time coming up just before the Day of the Lord (Mal 4:5).
-When he appears, the events of the Book of Revelation will not be far behind.
+When he appears, the main events of the Book of Revelation will not be far behind.

 But until then, do not fear that you may be missing God's mysterious warnings or other messages through natural disasters.
 We already have the warning in the Bible that the end is coming and that we need to be ready by doing the one thing that God has required of his servants of all time.
 We are to practice being truly set apart people (different from the world around us) who act in love towards God and neighbor like Jesus did.
 If you wish, let the urgency and anxiety that comes from disasters serve as a reminder of our need for God's protection every day and to be focusing on him to receive that.
-If we do this, we will already be God's faithful servants in the end times who he leads to protection from the global disasters that come.
+If we practice this, we will already be God's faithful servants in the end times, whom he leads to protection from the global disasters that come.

 Don't Fear...
 Comprehend!If you liked this article, you will LOVE my book, Know the Future, a comprehensive, literal explanation of end time prophecy read by over 25,000 people since 2005.